Rethink Your Drink

 By Sharon Elizur MS, RD, CDN, CDE

 Many drinks contain added sugars and offer little or no nutrition.
 Not only do drinks with added sugars contain no nutrients, calories from drinks can add up quickly.
 Consuming more calories than our bodies need leads to weight gain.
-Being overweight and/or obese increases the risk of many chronic diseases, including:
+Being overweight and/or obese without obesity management can increase the risk of many chronic diseases, including:

 - High blood pressure